Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Defense Methodology

-$\bullet$ \textbf{Fuzzy Search:} A multi-round iterative scheme that dynamically updates the vocabulary to capture both explicit and implicitly associated triggers.

-$\bullet$ \textbf{Beam Search:} A global optimization maintaining a $M$-path candidate queue to solve the multiple triggers collaborative optimization problem.\looseness=-1
+To systematically enhance the accuracy and efficiency of the multi-trigger contrastive search algorithm, this study designs and implements a series of targeted optimization strategies.

+\textbf{(i) Fuzzy Search.} Universal transferable backdoor attacks adopt multiple sets of triggers and backdoor output representations to enhance the coverage of downstream tasks.
+Aiming at the technical challenge that defenders are difficult to predict the exact number of trigger words in actual detection, this study proposes a multi-round fuzzy search scheme.
+Through a dynamic vocabulary update mechanism that presets the base number of trigger words and excludes identified triggers round by round, it effectively achieves extensive search of potential triggers.
+Notably, experimental analysis shows ({see Appendix~\ref{appendix:trigger-search} for details)} that when attackers implement backdoor implantation in models such as RoBERTa~\citep{liu2019roberta} and DeBERTa~\citep{he2020deberta}, the model parameter update process may derive unexpected additional triggers.
+This fuzzy search mechanism can effectively capture such implicitly associated triggers through a multi-round iteration strategy.

+\textbf{(ii) Trigger Word Optimization Strategies.} To address the collaborative optimization problem of multiple triggers, this study proposes two update strategies:

+$\bullet$ \textbf{Beam Search Optimization}: It introduces a hierarchical candidate generation and global optimization mechanism.
+Specifically, it constructs K groups of candidate words and maintains an $M$-path trigger word combination queue based on the minimum loss, thereby realizing the synchronous optimization of multiple triggers to obtain the optimal solution.
+In detail, the entire process are shown in Algorithm~\ref{alg:beam_search}.

-$\bullet$ \textbf{Greedy Search:} It does not consider the combinatorial effect among multiple triggers, but adopts the local optimization criterion to independently update each trigger word to the minimum point of the current loss function.
+$\bullet$ \textbf{Greedy Optimization}: It does not consider the combinatorial effect among multiple triggers, but adopts the local optimization criterion to independently update each trigger word to the minimum point of the current loss function.
 Although this strategy has the advantage of a time complexity of \(O(|\mathcal{T}|)\), it may fall into a local optimal solution.

-$\bullet$ \textbf{Dynamic Negative Sample Construction:} To optimize the efficiency of computing resource utilization, we adopts a random trigger sampling strategy to replace the full-trigger sample construction scheme.\looseness=-1
+Algorithm~\ref{alg:greedy} shows the pseudocode.

+\textbf{(iii) Dynamic Negative Sample Construction.} To optimize the computing efficiency, we adopt a random trigger sampling strategy to replace the full-trigger sample construction scheme.
+Compared with the full-trigger scheme—where the sample size has a linear growth relationship with the number of triggers, leading to memory pressure—the proposed scheme, through fixed sample capacity and a random trigger insertion mechanism, achieves the following advantages while maintaining detection performance: 1) The memory occupation is decoupled from the trigger base number, effectively controlling the consumption of computing resources; 2) The introduction of a random disturbance factor enhances the algorithm’s robustness, and it shows stronger adaptability especially when dealing with complex models such as RoBERTa.